 (2L) rL = a + b cosθ + c sinθ = Mid + Side

-(2R) r= a + b cosθ − c sinθ = Mid − Side
+(2R) rR = a + b cosθ − c sinθ = Mid − Side

-where abc. are arbitrary positive constants.
+where a, b, c. are arbitrary positive constants.

 The second (Side) microphone is perpendicular to the axis of the cardioid.
 In other words,